ot4i/app-connect-templates/resources/markdown/Create a new Trello card when a new opportunity record is created in Salesforce.md

 4. To start the flow, click **Start flow**.

+## Testing the Flow

-5. In Salesforce, create a new opportunity record.
+1. In Salesforce, create a new opportunity record.

-6. A new card would be created in the Trello app with corresponding metadata.
+2. A new card would be created in the Trello app with corresponding metadata.